Replacing Your Sargon or Enco DRO Console with TouchDRO

 Ready to Go?

 Pick up a TouchDRO adapter kit for your milling machine or lathe.
-All Sargon scales are TTL-compatible, so any kit will work — you just need the adapter cable to go from DB-25 to DB-9.
+Every Sargon scale we've tested is TTL-compatible, so any kit will work; you just need the Sargon adapter cable to go from DB-25 to DB-9.

 Questions?

-If you're not sure whether your scales are Sargon, or if you have questions about wiring, feel free to post in the TouchDRO forum on The Hobby-Machinist or contact us directly.
+If you're not sure whether your scales are Sargon, or if you have questions about wiring, feel free to contact us directly.